rashidesai24/Analyzing-Twitter-Trends-On-COVID-19-Vaccinations/README.md

 <br><br>

-This project was made in collaboration with <a href="https://github.com/shahharsh2896">Harsh Shah</a>, do check out some of the amazing projects he's worked on.
+This project was made in collaboration with <a href="https://github.com/shahharsh2896">Harsh Shah</a> and <a href="https://github.com/vivekkumar239/">Vivek Kumar</a>, do check out some of the amazing projects they've worked on.